josalbert456/java_bundle/README.md

 ReflectTest.java: an incidental practice of Reflection.
 Is it reflective stuff?

 TemplateTest.java: A template that accepts only subclasses of a certain BaseClass and throws Exception when class type unmatched

+// or if(t instanceof PlanetBase || t instance of AnotherBaseClass)... may be a little useful